What is an Abdominoplasty?

 Abdominoplasty recovery time depends on the exact issue being treated.
 Surgical techniques and other factors vary patient to patient.
 In most cases, recovery time can take one to four weeks.
 During this time, it is best to avoid heavy lifting and nicotine intake.
 After surgery, patients will experience bruising and discomfort near the treated area.
 Compression garments can be used to reduce swelling, and to help areas conform to their new shape.
 Full recovery takes 3–6 months, with possible scars thereafter.
 Any scarring will eventually heal or fade into a thin line mark.

 Although tummy tucks are considered safe procedures, different complications may arise including bleeding, numbness in skin sensation, skin discoloration and/or prolonged swelling, nerve damage, and heavy scarring.

-To learn more about this procedure and schedule a consultation at Loren S. Schechter Plastic Surgery, located in Chicago, contact us today.
+To learn more about this treatment and to schedule a consultation at our Chicago office, contact us by email or call today at (847) 967-5122.